Hammir Singh: Recovering Chittorgarh

 Hammir pursued an aggressive scheme of recovering Mewar.

 He made several attempts at capturing Chittor, but failed, due to which his resources dwindled and many of his followers left.
 Hammir, wishing to give rest to his men and regroup, ceased the attacks and started on a pilgrimage to Dwarka with his remaining men.
-On the way, he camped at the Khod village in Gujarat, where lived a known mystic lady Aai Birwadi who was considered an incarnation of Hinglaj.
+On the way, he camped at the Khod village in Gujarat, where lived a known mystic Charan lady Aai Birwadi who was considered an incarnation of Hinglaj.
 Hammir paid homage and recounted his setbacks, at which he was advised to return to Mewar and make preparations for another attack.
 Hammir responded that he no longer has the manpower and capacity to launch another attack.
-The mystic Birwadi assured him that her son Baruji will join him in Mewar.
+The mystic Birwadi Mata assured him that her son Baruji Charan and his clansmen will join him in Mewar.

 In a few days, Baruji, a rich dealer in horses, arrived with a large caravan of 500 horses at Kherwara, where Hammir had camped.

 In a requirement to settle his rule, Maldev arranged for the marriage of his daughter Songari with Rana Hammir.
 Khiljis didn't like this matrimonial alliance and they took back Chittorgarh from Maldev and gave him Merta.
 This prompted Hammir to strive for expelling the Khilji's army from Mewar.
 Hammir and his Charan allies led by Baruji Sauda mounted an attack and succeeded to gain Chittorgarh after Muhammad bin Tughluq came to the throne.

 Conflict against the Tughluq dynasty

 The Rajput bardic chronicles such as Nainsi ri Khyat by Nainsi (17th century) claim that amid the turmoil caused by the end of the Khalji dynasty in Delhi, Hammir Singh gained control of Mewar.
-He evicted Maldev's son Jaiza, the Chauhan vassal of the Delhi Sultantate, from Mewar.
+He evicted Maldev's son Jaiza, the Chauhan vassal of the Delhi Sultanate, from Mewar.
 Jaiza fled to Delhi, prompting the Delhi Sultan Muhammad bin Tughluq to march against Hammir Singh.
 According to Muhnot Nainsi, Hammir Singh defeated Tughluq near the Singoli village, in the Battle of Singoli and imprisoned the Sultan.
-He then released the Sultan Six months later, after the Sultanate ceded to him Ajmer, Ranthambor, Nagaur and Sooespur; and paid 5 million rupees and 100 elephants as ransom.
+He then released the Sultan six months later, after the Sultanate ceded to him Ajmer, Ranthambor, Nagaur and Sooespur, and paid 5 million rupees and 100 elephants as ransom.
+However, these claims are lacked by corroborative evidences.
+The Delhi army was led by another general, but not Muhammad himself.
+Therefore the conflict where Sisodias defeated Delhi Sultanate at Singoli altogether cannot be regarded baseless, but the version of the defeat of Muhammad Bin Tughlaq and his imprisonment cannot be concluded as true.

 A 1438 Jain temple inscription attests that Rana Hammir Singh forces defeated a Muslim army; this army may have been led by a general of Muhammad bin Tughluq.
 It is possible that subsequently, Muhammad bin Tughluq and his successors did not assert their authority in the present-day Rajasthan, and Hammir Singh's authority was recognised by other Rajput chiefs, making Mewar practically independent of the Delhi Sultanate.